Fujicracy/fuji-v2/packages/frontend/README.md

 ## Store

 We use [zustand](https://github.com/pmndrs/zustand) as our primary store for our application.
-This decision was taken because after a few tests I found zustand easy to use and to understand.
-But there are few drawbacks.
+It's easy to use and understand, but there are a few drawbacks.

 ### Drawbacks and common problems

-1. Handling multiple changes with dependancies between values
+1. Handling multiple changes with dependencies between values

-The major drawbacks is, compared to writing logic in a component: when an action change the state, you have to manually run dependancies (i.e computed properties or data that need to be refetched - because they depends on something that have changed).
+The major drawback is, compared to writing logic in a component: when an action changes the state, you have to manually run dependencies (i.e., computed properties or data that need to be re-fetched -because they depend on something that has changed).
 This action is a good demonstration:

 ```ts
   async changeCollateralChain(chainId) {